 FBI agents Larry Monroe and William Colombell tried to convince Knowlton that the older brown Honda with Arkansas tags that he saw may have been Foster's newer gray Honda.
 Unable to shake Knowlton's testimony they falsified the interview report to say Knowlton saw Foster's newer “1988-1990” Honda at Fort Marcy Park.
 The news that the FBI falsified Knowlton's account appeared only in a London newspaper and was ignored by the American media.

-Furthermore, no key for a 1989 Honda is visible in the FBI official photograph of Foster's keys, called exhibit Q7.
+Furthermore, no key for a 1989 Honda is visible in the of Foster's keys, called exhibit Q7.

 The Complete Picture